intuition-dev/mbCLIx/docsSrc/src/index.md

 - [Summary for Managers](https://www.youtube.com/watch?v=OK-cJNSkQII)

-MetaBake allows for gradual adoption.
+MetaBake&trade; allows for gradual adoption.
 You can start by adopting just one or a few of its pillars. mbake is a good start.

-MetaBake and mbake are open source.
+MetaBake&trade; and mbake are open source.
 The source code is available at [github.com/MetaBake](https://github.com/MetaBake)

 See [Resources](/res/) for related projects.